Bury F.C.: Support

 The club has a supporters group called Forever Bury, founded in 2002, who strive to help the club face its financial difficulties.
 In 2019, they ran a campaign called "Help Save Our Club".
 Bury have had a club mascot operating on the sidelines since 1997.
 The first, named after Robert Peel, was "Robbie the Bobby", a cartoon policeman whose antics embarrassed the club when he was sent off the field by referees three times in 2001 for bad behaviour—one of a number of incidents involving mascots that led to a Football League review of mascot behaviour.
 He was retired in 2018 to be replaced by a cartoon police dog.
 The club explained that "police dogs are key members of the force and are something the younger supporters can relate to".
-Following a children's naming competition, the new mascot was named "Peeler" to maintain the link with Peel and he made his debut in the home match against Yeovil Town on 4 August 2018.
+Following a children's naming competition, the new mascot was named "Peeler" to maintain the link with Peel.
+He made his debut in the home match against Yeovil Town on 4 August 2018.

 Rivalries

-Bury's ground is near to several other Football League clubs and so, in any season, they were likely to play at least one "derby" match (e.g., Oldham Athletic in 2018–19 and Rochdale in 2008–2009).
-Traditionally, Bury's main rivalry has always been with their nearest neighbour Bolton Wanderers.
-For many seasons from the late 1990s, however, the two clubs rarely met as Bolton were in the Premier League or the Championship while Bury were in the lower divisions.
-The head-to-head record between them is 30 wins each and 19 draws.
-In recent years, matches between Bury and Rochdale have been dubbed the "M66 Derby" and their head-to-head record is 26 wins by Bury and 21 wins by Rochdale with 21 draws.
+Gigg Lane is near to several other clubs in Greater Manchester and Lancashire, which means Bury have always been likely to play at least one "derby" match in any season.
+Traditionally, Bury's main rivalry has always been with their nearest neighbour Bolton Wanderers, and the head-to-head record between them is 30 wins each, and 19 draws.
+Matches between Bury and Rochdale have been dubbed the "M66 Derby", and their head-to-head record is 26 wins by Bury, 21 by Rochdale, and 21 draws.

-Other rivals include Oldham Athletic, Stockport County, Blackburn Rovers, Wigan Athletic and Accrington Stanley.